cossacklabs/product-docs/acra/guides/integrating-acra-translator-into-new-infrastructure/_index.md

 ## Poison records

-If the client application is hacked and the attacker is trying to decrypt all the data, you can detect it using [poison records](/acra/security-controls/intrusion-detection/).
+If the client application is hacked, and the attacker is trying to decrypt all the data, you can detect it using [poison records](/acra/security-controls/intrusion-detection/).

 AcraTranslator (similarly as AcraServer) has ability to detect poison records and stop executing the query, preventing the data from leaking to an untrusted destination.
 To learn more about AcraTranslator cmd configuration you can refer [here](/acra/configuring-maintaining/general-configuration/acra-translator/).